← Back to Blog

 Use the real end month and year.
 If the firing was abrupt and your last day was a Tuesday, write the month you were paid through.
 That is your honest end date.

-Two formatting choices help.
-Write dates as month and year, like "Mar 2024 to Aug 2025," so a 4-month gap does not look like a year.
-Avoid bare years, which exaggerate any gap to either side.
-Keep the gap on the document itself unmentioned, and a recruiter will scan past it the same way they scan past most history.
+Always write dates as month and year, like "Mar 2024 to Aug 2025," so a 4-month gap does not look like a year, and leave the gap itself unmentioned on the document.

 Resume Format That Works Best After Termination